ngiangre/ngiangre.github.io/content/cv/Nicholas_Giangreco_CV.md

 -   Travel award to 2021 Elixir biohackathon in Barcelona Spain.

--   Special recognition from Columbia University for service during the COVID-19 crisis
+-   Special recognition from Columbia University for service during the COVID-19 crisis, 2021

 -   2021 Diversity & Inclusion Commercialization and Entrepreneurship Fellow @ Columbia Technology Ventures